EEH315 - Teaching Sexuality Education in the Middle Years

 Trimester 2 - Students commencing E377 from 2011 require EPP203 and EEH201 as a prerequisite.

-Trimester 3 - Students enrolled in courses other than E377 must contact the Student Support office to enrol in this unit.
+Trimester 3 - Students enrolled in courses other than E377 must contact the Student Services office to enrol in this unit.

-Trimester 2 - taught intensively for 6 weeks - weeks 1-6 x 6 hours per week for E377 students at Melbourne Burwood Campus.
+Trimester 2 - taught intensively for 6 weeks - weeks 1-6 x 6 hours per week for E377 students at Burwood (Melbourne).

 (i) Trimester 2 offering is only available to E377 students as it is a compulsory unit in the E377 program.
 E377 students may however undertake the trimester 3 offering.